 Her numerous original scientific and review articles and textbook chapters are published in leading scientific journals including Science, Nature Reviews Immunology, Nature Medicine, The New England Journal of Medicine, Scientific American, Journal of the American Medical Association, and Proceedings of the National Academy of Sciences.

-Dr. Sternberg has lectured and keynoted at the Smithsonian Institution (Washington, D.C.); Nobel Forum (Karolinska Institute, Stockholm); Royal Society of Medicine (London, UK); Woman’s Heart Day (Madison Square Garden NYC & Verizon Center Washington, DC), TEDx Tucson.
+Dr. Sternberg has lectured and keynoted at the Smithsonian Institution (Washington, D.C.); Nobel Forum (Karolinska Institute, Stockholm); Royal Society of Medicine (London, UK); Woman’s Heart Day (Madison Square Garden NYC & Verizon Center Washington, DC), TEDx Tucson and TEDx Arlington, TX.
 She has chaired many national and international scientific conferences; is past-President of the International Society for Neuroimmunomodulation; moderated a panel with the Dalai Lama (2005); was a panelist at the United Nations (Sept.
-11, 2008); co-directed a concurrent NLM Exhibition and video on “Emotions and Disease”; invited delegate Fortune Magazine’s Most Powerful Women Summit.
-For her accomplishments, which galvanized establishment of the field of brain immune interactions – the science of the mind-body connection, Dr. Sternberg was recognized by the National Library of Medicine as one of 300 women physicians who changed the Face of Medicine, and by NIH with the Anita B. Roberts “Distinguished Women Scientists at NIH” Lectureship (2012).
+11, 2008); co-directed a concurrent National Library of Medicine Exhibition and video on “Emotions and Disease” (1997); was an invited delegate to Fortune Magazine’s Most Powerful Women Summit.
+For her accomplishments, which galvanized establishment of the field of brain immune interactions – the science of the mind-body connection, Dr. Sternberg was recognized by the National Library of Medicine as one of the women physicians who “Changed the Face of Medicine”, and by NIH with the Anita B. Roberts “Distinguished Women Scientists at NIH Lectureship” (2012).
 In recognition of her contributions to medicine & leadership in Neuroimmunology, Trinity College Dublin (Ireland) awarded Dr. Sternberg an Honorary Degree of Doctor in Medicine (Doctorate Honoris Causa) on the 300th anniversary of Trinity College Dublin School of Medicine.
 She has been awarded the Federal Government’s highest awards, including the U.S. Public Health Service Superior Service Award and the FDA Commissioner’s Special Citation.

-For her leadership at the interface of the fields of design and health she is advising the US Green Building Council, the American Institute of Architects, the US General Services Administration, the Institute of Medicine and the US Department of Defense on the impact of the built and natural environment on human health outcomes.
-In 2012 she was invited to Keynote the Vatican’s 27th Pontifical Council for Healthcare Workers and met with Pope Benedict XVI on the subject of the impact of Place on Wellbeing and Spirituality.
+For her leadership at the interface of the fields of design and health she has advised the U.S. Green Building Council, the American Institute of Architects, the U.S. General Services Administration, the National Academy of Sciences, and the U.S. Department of Defense on the impact of the built and natural environment on human health and wellbeing.
+In 2012 she Keynoted the Vatican’s 27th Pontifical Council for Healthcare Workers on the impact of Place on Wellbeing and Spirituality and met with Pope Benedict XVI.
+In 2022, she keynoted Walk21 Ireland, Dublin, met with Ireland’s and Scotland’s Junior Ministers of Health, Wellbeing & Drug Abuse, and briefed the Galway City Council on place and wellbeing.